- Toronto CN Tower

 For our guests we always recommend the restaurant at the top of the CN Tower in Toronto.
 What was until recently the tallest free standing structure in the world has now been taken over by a building in Dubai.
 However its still an amazing spot to have lunch or dinner at 1151 ft in the air….
-Lunch has a set menu this year (2017) with a price fix of $56 for a 2 course and $69 for a 3 course meal but included in that is your ride to the top in a private elevator.
+Lunch has a set menu (2017 prices. check their website for updated prices) with a price fix of $56 for a 2 course and $69 for a 3 course meal but included in that is your ride to the top in a private elevator.
 Supper has a set menu this year (2017) with a price fix of $65 for a 2 course and $79 for a 3 course meal.
-Knock off the elevator ride of $36 (online info) and as you can see the meal is a bargain….plus you get to see Toronto in a rotating restaurant, (not sure if it still the highest in the world or not…) one trip around takes about 70 minutes.
+Knock off the elevator ride of $36 (online info as of 2017) and as you can see the meal is a bargain….plus you get to see Toronto in a rotating restaurant, one trip around takes about 70 minutes.
 Our favourite time is one hour before sunset…you get to see the city both in daylight and nightlight……we try to recommend that, but as the summer days draw longer its too late to eat…unless of course if you are Italian….our Italian friends don’t start their meals until after 9pm normally.

 Reservations and Menu link